MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-30-Five-Best-gifts-for-fans-of-the-Sherlock-Holmes-canon.markdown

 Find the black one [here](https://www.redbubble.com/i/t-shirt/Sherlock-Holmes-adventures-Page-Dorr-Steele-Gibson-squares-tee-shirt-c-by-VioletAndOberon/80521211.IJ6L0.XYZ) and the grey one [here](https://www.redbubble.com/i/t-shirt/Sherlock-Holmes-adventures-viewed-by-Sidney-Paget-b-large-print-by-VioletAndOberon/79739710.0S66D).

 There is a large choice of T-shirt styles.
-If you are not set up on a specific type, such baseball T-shirts, I would advise to narrow it down in the following mannner.
+If you are not set up on a specific type, such as baseball T-shirts, I would advise to narrow it down in the following mannner.

 By size: if you need to purchase a 4 XL or 5 XL, look into classic T-shirts.